Chapter 2 : Play With Fire

 "You don't even know what I want you to demonstrate."

 "Very well, five points from Gryffindor.
 Mr. Snape?"
 He didn't even walk lazily up to the board as he usually did.
-He took out his wand, writing the words in English for all us lower beings to see.
+He took out his wand, writing the words for all us lower beings to see.